Kato (instrument)

 Kato (ਕਾਟੋ), also spelled as Kaato or Katto, is one of the traditional musical instruments of Punjab.
-It is used in various cultural activities specially in folk dances like Bhangra, Malwai Giddha.
-Kato literally means squirrel in Punjabi and named after its design similar to squirrel but used as a symbol of happiness.
-In Punjab, when a happy man is asked how he is?
-He answered, "Ajj Taan Kaato Phullan Te Aa", roughly translated to be the squirrel of his mood on flowers.
+It is used in various cultural activities especially in folk dances like Bhangra, Malwai Giddha.
+Kato literally means squirrel in Punjabi, so named because of its design, which is similar to a squirrel and used as a symbol of happiness.
+In Punjab, when a happy man is asked how he is, he would answer "Ajj Taan Kaato Phullan Te Aa", which translates as "The squirrel is on flowers" (meaning the squirrel is happy).

-Design and playing
+Design and function

-It is made of wood.
-A wooden shape of a squirrel is attached to one end of a stick the player holds the other end of the stick and pulled the ropes tied to the squirrel's mouth and tail and so the wooden squirrel functions and makes low clap sound.
+The Kato is composed of a rudimentary squirrel on the end of a stick, both made of wood.
+The dancer holds the stick and rhythmically pulls a rope attached to the squirrel's mouth and tail, producing a clapping sound.